jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-The default `switch` case is often the "last resort" case, so it may make sense to put it last in the list.
+The default `switch` case is often the "last resort" case, so it may make sense to put it last.

 ### Long Code Lines

-Avoid long code lines.
+Avoid long code lines for readability.
-Reason: readability.

 ### Var